 Hemp protein is made by removing the oil from shelled hemp seeds.
 The remaining solid is then powdered to make hemp protein powder, which has a moderate protein level and a notable amount of fiber.
 Even though the oil is removed, hemp protein powder actually still retains a healthy ratio of Omega oils.

 Soy protein is made from defatted soybean flakes that have been washed in either alcohol or water to remove extras like sugars and dietary fiber.
 It is one of the few plant-based complete proteins and contains very little fat and no cholesterol.
 Due to its versatility, soy protein exploded in popularity when it first came on the market.
 Soy protein powder has been used to make everything from infant soy formula to meat and dairy alternatives.
 However, soy protein has proven to be controversial, as it contains phytates, also known as antinutrients.
 Phytates reduce the availability of iron and zinc in soy protein.
-There is also some concern that soy intake may affect a person’s thyroid function, as the isoflavones in soy can interfere with thyroid function and the production of hormones.
+(Phytates in whole gains can also interfere with normal nutrient absorption.)

 Additionally, many people are wary of soy protein because of its phytoestrogen content.
 Phytoestrogens are chemical compounds that occur naturally in plants and have estrogen-like properties that can disrupt natural hormone levels in the body.
 Although soy protein powder is made from soybeans rinsed in alcohol and water, which removes a good portion of the phytoestrogen content, many men worry that soy protein could decrease their testosterone levels so they prefer to keep their protein powders soy-free.
 (However, it’s important to note that research does not support this claim.)
 Add in the fact that soy products are frequently genetically modified (GMO), and you can see why people are more likely to lean toward “safer” dairy-free protein options like pea protein and brown rice protein.